glossary A

 Source: Stombaugh..]

 A few years later Vaughn and Mays divided teachers into groups who used textbooks and groups who opposed their use.
-Both these groups felt that a fund of information related to the work being done should be constantly accessible.
-[33 : 140 33.
+(The book is online, but not in full text format.
+Here, though, is a pdf of the chapter on textbooks) Both these groups felt that a fund of information related to the work being done should be constantly accessible. vaughn and mays pdf here [33 : 140 33.
 Samuel L. J. Vaughn, and Arthur B. Mays, Content and Methods of the Industrial Arts.
-New York: The Century Co., 1924.
-397 P.
+New York: The Century Co., 1924, pages 132-141.

 Source: Stombaugh..]